 \section{Affine braid group}

-{ } It is well known that the role of the Weyl group in the simple Lie algebras is played by an appropriate braid group in the quantum setting, see \cite{B}, \cite{L}.
-In this section we recall the action of extended affine braid group of type $A$ in $U_q\slh_\bullet=\bigoplus_{\s\in \Smn} U_q\slhs$.
+{ } It is well known that the role of the Weyl group for simple Lie algebras is played by an appropriate braid group in the quantum setting, see \cite{L}.
+In this section we recall the action of extended affine braid group of type $A$ on $U_q\slh_\bullet=\bigoplus_{\s\in \Smn} U_q\slhs$.
 We follow \cite{Y}.

 In this section, we always assume $N\geq 4$.